-GO Multi-Forest: Multi-functionality and integral valorization of the forest through Chain of Custody Certification
+OG Multi-Forest: Multifunctionality and integrated valorization of the forest through Chain of Custody Certification

-Climate change is one of the greatest threats to forest biodiversity, affecting the suitability and distribution of many species.
-Extreme events are becoming more and more relevant on a daily basis with virulent and severe forest fires threatening urban areas and destroying ecosystems, floods or droughts endangering property and lives and compromising resources, pests threatening crops, etc. Against this backdrop, the Multi-Forest project aims to obtain a multifunctional and resilient model of a Galician forest through continuous improvement in its management that will increase its sustainability and add value to its products.
+Climate change is one of the greatest threats to the biodiversity of forests, affecting the suitability and distribution of many species.
+Extreme events are increasingly relevant in daily life, with virulent and severe forest fires threatening urban areas and destroying ecosystems, floods or droughts endangering property and lives and compromising resources, pests threatening crops, etc. In this scenario, the Multi-Forest project aims to obtain a multifunctional and resilient model of a Galician forest through continuous improvement in its management, allowing for increased sustainability and added value to its products.

-The main objective of the Multi-Forest Operational Group is to promote the multifunctionality of the Galician forests through the diversification and compatibilization of its uses that enhance and revalue the forestry and agro-livestock sector, revitalizing under-productive areas and offering viable and resilient alternatives to the new scenarios of climate change.
-To this end, the following will be emphasized:
+The Multi-Forest Operational Group has as its main objective to promote the multifunctionality of Galician forests through the diversification and compatibility of their uses to enhance and revalue the forestry and agri-livestock sector, revitalizing low-productive areas and offering viable and resilient alternatives in the face of new climate change scenarios.
+To this end, it will focus on the following:

-• Analysis of the suitability of each area of the forest through satellite technologies that allow the establishment of specific indicators to provide information on the suitability and carrying capacity of the soil and environmental conditions.
+- Analysis of the suitability of each forest area through satellite technologies that allow for the establishment of specific indicators to provide information on soil suitability and carrying capacity and environmental conditions.

-• Evaluation of the technical, environmental and economic feasibility of the implementation of small areas for the cultivation of forest fruits and/or shiitake mushrooms.
+- Evaluation of the technical, environmental and economic viability of implementing small areas for the cultivation of berries and/or shiitake mushrooms.

-• Promotion of local products obtained from sustainably managed forests through their valorization with the certification of the chain of custody of honey, horse meat and its derivatives.
+- Promotion of native products obtained from sustainably managed forests through their valorization with Chain of Custody certification for honey, horse meat and their derivatives.

-• Evaluation of the social, economic and environmental impacts of multifunctional forest management to determine the potential of agroforestry use and climate change mitigation.
+- Evaluation of the social, economic and environmental impacts of multifunctional forest management to understand the potential of agroforestry use and climate change mitigation.

-The potential outcomes expected from this project are:
+The potential results expected from this project are:

-• Creation of an agrosilvopastoral production system with a high degree of diversity and competitiveness in 870ha of Galician woodland that will include the ecological, integrated and compatible use of the woodland for existing and new uses, such as forest fruits or shiitake mushrooms.
+- Creation of an agrosilvopastoral production system with a high degree of diversity and competitiveness in 870 ha of Galician forest, which will include the ecological, integrated and compatible use of the forest from existing uses with new ones, such as berries or shiitake mushrooms.

-• Establishment of the necessary mechanisms for compliance with the UNE 162002 Sustainable Forest Management standard by the Baroña CMVMC, guaranteeing its continuity in the PEFC sustainable forest certification.
+- Establishment of the necessary mechanisms for compliance with the UNE 162002 Sustainable Forest Management standard by the CMVMC of Baroña, guaranteeing its continuity in the PEFC sustainable forest certification.

-• Reuse of the biomass strips established by current regulations for the cultivation of forest fruits, which will imply a lower risk of spreading forest fires due to irrigation systems.
+- Reuse of biomass strips established by current regulations for the cultivation of berries, which will imply a lower risk of forest fire propagation due to irrigation systems.

-• Incentivization of the natural and traditional Galician heritage potential of the site for tourism, maintaining the existing sites in Baroña.
+- Incentivization of Galician natural and traditional heritage by boosting the area for tourism, maintaining the existing archaeological sites in Baroña.

-The project is formed by a multidisciplinary team composed of the Fundación Empresa Universidad Gallega (FEUGA), the Community of Montes de Baroña, the Galician Association Promoting Forest Certification (PEFC Galicia) and the Agroforestry research group of the Universidade de Vigo.
+The project is made up of a multidisciplinary team composed of Fundación Empresa Universidad Gallega (FEUGA), the Community of Montes de Baroña, the Galician Association for Forest Certification Promotion (PEFC Galicia), and the Agroforestry Research Group of Universidade de Vigo

 FUNDING